 Few can resist a good murder mystery, which is exactly what LAST STOP LARRIMAH is, albeit in larger-than-life documentary form.

 Directed by Thomas Tancred and produced by the Duplass Brothers, Last Stop Larrimah honors the twists and turns any good murder mystery relies on.
 But what makes the film worthy of the silver screen are the surviving inhabitants of Larrimah.
-The murder victim, Patty, the eleventh member of the town’s population, is an exceptional character as well, as portrayed in video material of him recorded prior to his death.
+Even the murder victim, Patty, is an exceptional character, as portrayed in video recorded of him prior to his death.